hz2217/App/README.md

-# App
+# UWP - MOSAD
-Only a MOSAD APP on vs
+Only a UWP on vs